menu

 Thompson is a very small town located in the state of Ohio.
 With a population of 2,146 people and just one neighborhood, Thompson is the 448th largest community in Ohio.

-Thompson is a blue-collar town, with 36.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Thompson, you'll notice that it is more blue-collar than most other communities in America.
+36.79% of Thompson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Thompson is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Thompson who work in office and administrative support (11.84%), management occupations (7.56%), and food service (6.56%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.15% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 12.15% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Thompson is a great place for families with children to consider.
-First of all, many other families with children live here, making Thompson a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Thompson has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Thompson is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Thompson’s overall crime rate is lower than average for the country.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Thompson has relatively fewer families with younger children, and/or college students.
 Combined, this makes Thompson a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-In terms of college education, Thompson is nearly on par with the US average for all cities of 21.84%: 17.05% of adults 25 and older in Thompson have a bachelor's degree or advanced degree.
+The percentage of adults in Thompson who are college-educated is close to the national average for all communities of 21.84%: 17.05% of the adults in Thompson have a bachelor's degree or advanced degree.

 The per capita income in Thompson in 2022 was $41,335, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $165,340 for a family of four.
 However, Thompson contains both very wealthy and poor people as well.